Skip to main content

 Can I eat at the bar at Bākkō?

 Do not plan around bar seating unless the restaurant confirms it for your date.
-The verified facts cover Madrid location, hours, smart-casual dress code, recognition, but they do not confirm a bar setup or counter seating.
+The restaurant's details cover Madrid location, hours, smart-casual dress code, recognition, but do not include information on a bar setup or counter seating.